Indiana Legal Sports Betting Overview

 Timeline for Sports Betting in Indiana

-April 14, 2022: Gov. Eric Holcomb appoints Milt Thompson as the new chairman of the IGC.
+April 14, 2022: Gov. Holcomb appoints Milt Thompson as the new chairman of the IGC.
 Thompson will serve as chairman until at least September 30, 2023.

 March 10, 2022: SBK Sportsbook enters the Indiana sports betting market in time for March Madness.